Why You Shouldn't Overlook Final Fantasy XII: The Zodiac Age

 Players can make a plethora of job combinations to stack overlapping skills and take down the game’s most fearsome bosses.
 With the added benefit of “gambits” – a customizable command system that programs characters to perform important actions like healing low HP allies or attacking specified targets – battles become relaxingly automated, removing the need for frustrating micromanagement.

 My favorite RPGs always focus on what matters most: character-driven stories with vibrant locations and fun, captivating gameplay.
 In 2006, Final Fantasy XII met those standards and it continues to be one of my fondest gaming experiences.
 The Zodiac Age expanded upon on all the features that made the original great.
-And now that it’ll be available to every console player in a few weeks, I can’t help but be excited to dive into its world once again.
+And now that it’ll be available to every console player in a few weeks (PlayStation Now accessibility means PS5 owners can finally dive in!), I can’t help but be excited to explore its world once again.
 If you love intuitive gameplay as well as the age-old “Final Fantasy formula” done right – an eccentric cast of relatable characters, an epic-scale odyssey, and grand boss fights – then Final Fantasy XII is for you!